For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Dr. Howe teaches Gross Anatomy, Embryology, Microanatomy and Neuroscience in the first-year medical courses at Drexel University College of Medicine.
 In addition to medical courses, she teaches graduate-level Neuroanatomy.
 Her leadership roles include:

-• Previously the course director for the Summer Human Gross Anatomy course for first-year Arcadia University DPT students
+• Previously the course director for the 4th year Gross Anatomy Teaching Elective and Summer Human Gross Anatomy course for first-year Arcadia University DPT students.

-Her recent efforts include creating several resources to supplement the gross anatomy lab, such as dissection videos and imaging.
+Her recent efforts include creating several resources to supplement the gross anatomy lab, such as the dissection guide, dissection videos and 3D scans of dissections.

 She is also involved in multiple outreach efforts for military and first responders.
-This includes coordinating annual events for teams to come to the College of Medicine to learn anatomy and practice lifesaving techniques in the cadaver lab.
+This includes coordinating events for teams to come to the College of Medicine to learn anatomy and practice lifesaving techniques in the Gross Anatomy lab.

 Research Interests